 - detach the interesting part to exploit,

-- crop in pitch and pitch and speed,
+- crop in pitch and speed,

 - zoom in and out to highlight the minute details of the sound,